 Introducing Ubon Ratchathani

-Survive the usual knot of choked access roads and the 'Royal City of the Lotus' will reveal an altogether more attractive face.
-Racked up against Mae Nam Mun, Thailand's second-longest river, the historic heart of the city has a sluggish character rarely found in the region's big conurbations.
-There are many temples of interest that will appeal to even those suffering acute temple overload.
+Survive the usual knot of choked access roads and Ubon will reveal an altogether more attractive face.
+Racked up against Mae Nam Mun, Thailand’s second-longest waterway, the southern portions of the city have a pedestrian, sluggish character rarely found in the region’s big conurbations.
+Temples pepper the surrounding area, the urban push-and-shove is easily escaped and despite the quick-time march of modernisation, a deep sense of Isan identity continues to live on.
 Few cities in Thailand reward aimless wandering as richly as Ubon.